Human Motion Transfer with 3D Constraints and Detail Enhancement: Method

-Through the first stage of training, we can obtain initial transfer results with blurred details: source to target transfer result $I_{S2T}$ as well as target to source transfer result $I_{T2S}$.
-We can also construct paired data $(I_S, I_{S2T})$ and $(I_T, I_{T2S})$, as shown in Figure \ref{fig:comparison}, where images in the same pair have the same pose but different appearances, and different clarity of details, which motivates us to use a DE-Net to enhance the details from the blended image.
-Note that in different videos, subjects might have different builds or positions relative to camera.
-In such cases, before sending the paired data to DE-Net we need to align the source frame in accordance with target by applying the transformation calculated from reconstructed mesh with source parameters and target respectively.
-We have proved the effectiveness of this step in Fig~\ref{fig:scale} and more details will be included in supplementary material.
+{\bf Alignment and Blending.} Note that in different videos, subjects might have different builds or positions relative to the camera.
+In such cases, before blending we need to align the source frame ($I_{MT}^{\mathcal{S}}$ or $I_{real}^{\mathcal{S}}$) in accordance with the target by applying the transformation calculated from the reconstructed meshes with the source and target parameters (i.e., pose, body shape, and position).
+As we will show in Figure~\ref{fig:scale}, this step is effective in improving the details and avoiding artifacts.
+More details are included in the supplementary materials.
+We blend the images from the source and target domains linearly with a learnable parameter $\theta$.
+Note that $\theta$ is updated during the training process and fixed in the inference(transfer) stage.

-The purpose of our DE-Net is to generate clear details of target images from the blended image pair.
-It is a GAN where the generator $G_{DE}$ is a U-net which synthesizes images in the target domain with clear details, as illustrated in Figure \ref{fig:Refine}.
+\sytneww{\bf Blending Domain to Target Domain.} The purpose of our DE-Net is to transfer the image from the blending domain to the target domain, while preserving useful details and eliminating redundant information from source frames.
+It is based on the GAN framework, where the generator $G_{DE}$ is a U-net for synthesizing images in the target domain with clear details, as illustrated in Figure \ref{fig:Refine}.
 The discriminator $D_{DE}$ discerns the ``real'' images (ground truth) and ``fake'' images (synthesized by $G_{DE}$).

-In the training stage, we use the blended image pair $(I_{T2S}, I_{T})$ as input and supervisely train DE-Net with $I_{T}$ as ground truth.
-The use of mean blended image instead of concatenation avoids the output overfitting to $I_T$.
-We optimize the DE-Net by the following objective: where $I_{label}$ and $I'_{label}$ are the label images used to generate $I_{T2S}$.
+In the training stage, we use the blending of image pair $(I_{MT}^{\mathcal{S}}, I_{real}^{\mathcal{T}})$ as input and train DE-Net in a supervised manner with $I_{real}^{\mathcal{T}}$ as ground truth.
+The use of blended images instead of concatenation avoids the output overfitting to $I_{real}^{\mathcal{T}}$. \sytneww{We have verified the advantage of our blending manner in the supplementary.} We optimize the DE-Net by minimizing the following objective: \sytneww{